niksy/knowledge/development/apache/ssl.md

 1. Restart server (`server restart`).

-## Accept self-signed certificates on OSX
+## Accept self-signed certificates on macOS

 Web browsers, Google Chrome in particular, are very aggresive in terms of web security so self-signed certificates and their validity can be pain in the ass.
-To have them accepted on OSX with nice green lock icon, follow these steps.
+To have them accepted on macOS with nice green lock icon, follow these steps.

 1. [Generate SSL certificate](#generate-ssl-certificate).
 For files (`server.pass.key`, `server.key`, `server.csr`, `server.crt`) use explicit name of your project (e.g. `example-loc.crt`).